 - Transaction Manager Communication

-In my case everything was properly configured so next step:
+In my case, everything was properly configured, so the next step:

 - Why not try to restart the Microsoft Distributed Transaction Coordinator (MSDTC) service?

-Since that is the cause of the current problems… that seems a good idea, better this that reinstall the MSDTC J
+Since that is the cause of the current problems… that seems a good idea, better this than reinstall the MSDTC!

 Wow!
 Bingo!
 Found the solution to all my problems!
-After restarted successfully the MSDTS Service I was able to start the Enterprise Single Sign-On Service and of course the BizTalk Services with success.
+After restarting the MSDTS Service successfully, I was able to start the Enterprise Single Sign-On Service and, of course, the BizTalk Services with success.

 Good tip, Sandro.